lyran10/task-management-app/README.md

 Simple folder structure and easy routes

 Creating an Admin User
 The backend includes a helper script to create an admin account.
-Add the credentials manually in the create-admin.js file and run npm run seed:admin in the terminal
+Add the credentials manually in the create-admin.js file and run npm run seed:admin in the terminal.

-Helmet + CORS for security

-dotenv for environment configuration